sergiodxa/now-storage/README.md

   content: await readFile('./path/to/a/file')
 });
 ```

+The `url` is going to be a string similar to [uploaded-file-terzlspsco.now.sh](https://uploaded-file-terzlspsco.now.sh/).

 ### Configuration
 All the deployments are going to have the name `uploaded-file` and the `upload` function is going to retry maximum 3 times to upload the file and another 3 times to create the deployment.